 Particulate material concentrations in sampling cups are converted to vertical flux to the depth at which the collecting cup was suspended by consideration of the cross-sectional area of the collecting cup, deployment time and sample and subsample volumes.
-Further details concerning this monitoring program are provided in Boynton et al. (1985).
+Further details concerning this monitoring program are provided in Boynton et al. (1985) andd Garber et al. (1987).